govau/cga-docs/docs/usage/setup_circle.md

 If you choose to use CircleCI for your project you will need to host your source code on GitHub or Bitbucket.

-## Configure circle.yml
+## Configure `circle.yml`

-You will need to add a circle.yml file to your applications root directory.
+You will need to add a circle.yml file to the root directory of your application.

 Here is the basic structure of a circle.yml file.